The hardest part of creative writing is getting started.

 To validate whether perfectionism is an obstacle many writers face during the first draft stage, I researched other authors’ writing processes.
 I learned that Lamott captured a very common experience.
 Here are just a couple of examples of the many I found:

-“Writing—I can really only speak to writing here—always, always only starts out as shit: an infant of monstrous aspect; bawling, ugly, terrible, and it stays terrible for a long, long time (sometimes forever)… writing is closer to having to reverse-engineer a meal out of rotten food.” – David Rakoff, Half Empty
+“Writing… always only starts out as shit: an infant of monstrous aspect; bawling, ugly, terrible, and it stays terrible for a long, long time (sometimes forever).” – David Rakoff, Half Empty

-I created a quick physical prototype to help myself visualize the idea, then created a prototype in V0 to test the idea of hiding a writer’s words as they type.
+I created a quick physical prototype to help myself visualize the idea of hiding a writer’s text as they go.
+Then I created a digital prototype in V0 to test it out.

 I asked a variety of writers (fiction writers, journalists, academic writers) to use the V0 prototype and describe how it felt.
 Was it exciting?
 Uncomfortable?
 Would it facilitate or stifle their own writing process?